What is Tracker?

 Installing and using Tracker

 To install Tracker, download and run the appropriate installer using the links at the top of the page.
+Tracker includes a JRE runtime and Xuggle video engine.
 For help see Installer Help.

-Supported languages: english, arabic, czech, spanish, finnish, french, italian, hungarian, danish, german, greek, hebrew, indonesian, malaysian, simplified chinese, traditional chinese, korean, polish, portuguese, slovak, slovenian, swedish, turkish, vietnamese.
+Supported languages: english, arabic, czech, danish, german, greek, spanish, finnish, french, hungarian, indonesian, italian, hebrew, korean, malaysian, dutch, polish, portuguese, slovak, slovenian, swedish, thai, turkish, vietnamese, simplified chinese, traditional chinese.
 Interested in translating to another language?
 Please contact .

 You can run Tracker from a USB drive without installing it on the host computer.
 See Installing Tracker on a USB or other portable drive for more information.